gohruichuan/accredify-assignment/ROADMAP.md

 - Hide side bar and profile into a burger menu
 - Streamline Career Goals and Documents component into mobile view
 3) Login credentials to have password
+4) Unit testing with JEST
-4) Cloudflare protection from DDOS
+5) Cloudflare protection from DDOS
-5) Load balancer if appliation has more users
+6) Load balancer if appliation has more users
 ```

 ```